anniesullie/LCP_Examples/speed_index_vs_lcp/README.md

 ### https://ca.sports.yahoo.com

-On this site, the hero image is replaced with an ad, so the largest contentful paint is its accompanying headline.
+On this site, the hero image is replaced with an ad, so the Largest Contentful Paint is its accompanying headline.
-Most of the content is available at the time of the largest contentful paint, but Speed Index tracks the video ad starting to load.
+Most of the content is available at the time of the Largest Contentful Paint, but Speed Index tracks the video ad starting to load.

 **Speed Index occurs at 6241ms in this example, which is not visible in the filmstrip**